Memory usage comparison

-AWS Provider v4.67.0 introduced QuickSight resources with massive nested schemas.
-The problem?
-Terraform loads all provider schemas during initialization, regardless of which resources you actually use.
-Here's what that means in real numbers:
+AWS Provider v4.67.0 introduced QuickSight resources with large nested schemas.
+Terraform loads every provider schema during initialization, whether or not you use those resources, so the size of the schema lands on every run.
+Here is what that means in real numbers:

 # Memory usage comparison